arnbme/nyckelharpa/README.md

 Iris V2-reject tone, delay, two beeps with old beep or three or four chirps new beep<br />
 Iris V3-3 beeps old beep then the reject tone, unable to test new beep my device has old firmware
 * Arming the system again, after a minimum of 3 seconds, to a maximum of 15 seconds from the initial arming failure, forces the HSM system to Arm.
 When using the Centralitex Keypad driver an "Arming Forced" message is issued.

+5. Notice: Force Arming fails when attempting to arm using the Dashboard Mode.

 [:arrow_up_small: Back to top](#top)
 <a name="modefix"></a>